quantiota/Raspberry-Pi-AI-Agent-Host/notebooks/vehicle-tracking/README.md

 ### Run Python File in Terminal:
-Execute the Python script from the terminal to start collecting gps data data.
+Execute the Python script from the terminal to start collecting gps data.

 ### Connect to Grafana Dashboard: